On the front lines in eastern Ukraine, peace feels far away

 “We are preparing for a long war.
 We have no illusions that Russia will stop," he said, speaking at his field command post.
 "There may be a ceasefire, but there will be no peace.”

-Filimonov dismisses recent talk of exchanging territory or signing agreements as temporary fixes at best.
+Filimonov dismissed recent talk of exchanging territory or signing agreements as temporary fixes at best.

 “Russia will not abandon its goal of capturing all of Ukraine,” he said.
 “They will attack again.
 The big question is what security guarantees we get — and how we hit pause."